citusdata/citus_docs/develop/migration_mt_django.rst

 Automating with middleware
 ##########################

-Rather than calling ``set_current_tenant()`` in each controller, you can create and install a new `middleware <https://docs.djangoproject.com/en/3.0/topics/http/middleware/>`_ class in your Django application to do it automatically.
+Rather than calling ``set_current_tenant()`` in each view, you can create and install a new `middleware <https://docs.djangoproject.com/en/3.0/topics/http/middleware/>`_ class in your Django application to do it automatically.

 .. code-block:: python